SBP359/SimplyTalk/readme.md

 ## 🔐 Security Notes

-- Gemini API key is hardcoded → Use environment variables!
+- Gemini API key is hardcoded → Use environment variables or just use as a variable for temporary testing if you are LAZY!
 - No authentication → Anyone can upload GIFs.
 - CORS is fully open → Restrict in production.